-The Chapel is currently open
+The Chapel is Currently Open

-All Welcome To Adore Our Lord
+All Are Welcome To Adore Our Lord

 Saint Monica Parish Chippewa site houses one of only a few Perpetual Adoration Chapels in the Pittsburgh Diocese.
 Our Saint Joseph Perpetual Adoration Chapel offers a quiet, comfortable, and serene environment for uninterrupted personal worship.
 The Chapel is open from Sunday 1:00 PM continually through Saturday at 4:00 PM, when it closes so as to not conflict with the weekend Mass schedule.
 Spend your hour in the presence of Jesus’ most powerful form on earth as you wish.

 Perpetual Eucharistic Adoration is the adoration of Jesus Christ present in the Holy Eucharist.
 The Eucharist is displayed in a monstrance for Catholics to come to pray and worship Jesus continually throughout the day and night.
 The term “perpetual adoration” designates the practically uninterrupted adoration of the Blessed Sacrament.
 At Saint Monica Parish Perpetual Adoration Chapel this means that someone is always in prayer before the Holy Eucharist and is uninterrupted in our chapel.

 What does the Church say about Eucharistic Adoration?